Youth, Aging, and the Life Course Division

-Current graduate students and recent graduates (who received their degrees after January 2018) may submit a paper if it was written while a student.
-The paper must be either unpublished, or published after January 2018.
+Current graduate students and recent graduates who received their degrees after January 2019 may submit a paper if it was written while a student.
+The paper must be either unpublished, or published after January 2019.
 Papers based on theses or dissertations are acceptable.
-Co-authored papers are also acceptable as long as all of the listed authors are current or recent graduate students; faculty and non-graduate student co-authors are not allowed.
+Co-authored papers are also acceptable as long as all of the listed authors are current or recent graduate students (those who received their degrees after January 2019); faculty and non-graduate student co-authors are not allowed.
 Students may submit to only one SSSP student paper award competition; submission to multiple SSSP award competitions will disqualify the paper.
-The award recipient is expected to present the winning paper at the 2019 SSSP Annual Meeting in New York City (August 2019).
+The award recipient is expected to present the winning paper at the 2020 SSSP Annual Meeting in San Francisco.
 To facilitate scheduling the presentation, the (lead) author must submit the paper through the Call for Papers process for the annual meeting.
 Regular submission through the Call for Papers process ensures that the winning paper can be placed on the program.
-The paper should be submitted to any Youth, Aging, and the Life Course (co)sponsored session by the January 31stdeadline, as well as e-mailed separately to the Award Committee Chair as indicated below.
-The award recipient will be publicly announced at the Awards Ceremony and receive a plaque, a monetary prize of $100, a student membership to SSSP, and a SSSP conference registration.
+The paper must be submitted to any Youth, Aging, and the Life Course (co)sponsored session by the January 31st deadline, as well as e-mailed separately to the Award Committee Chair as indicated below.
+The award recipient will be publicly announced at the Awards Ceremony and receive a plaque, a monetary prize of $100, a student membership to SSSP, and complimentary SSSP conference registration for the 2020 meeting.

-To have a paper considered for this award, please send an electronic copy of the paper and a cover letter that includes a brief overview of the paper, identifies the graduate program and status of all authors, and certifies that the paper meets all of the criteria for the award to Perri Leviss at .
-The submission should: be no more than 30 double-spaced pages (including references and notes); use 12-point font; be double-spaced throughout; use one-inch margins; and be prepared for anonymous review, with the author(s) specified only on the cover page and identifying references blinded.
+To have a paper considered for this award, please send an electronic copy of the paper and a cover letter that includes a brief overview of the paper, identifies the graduate program and status of all authors, and certifies that the paper meets all of the criteria for the award to Jennifer Roebuck Bulanda at email@example.com by the January 31 deadline.
+The submission may be no longer than 10,000 words, including title page, references, and notes, and should use 12-point font, one-inch margins, and be double spaced throughout (tables may be single spaced).